Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 {{< wrap id="interlude" >}}
 {{< wrap class="left" >}}

-### 01. The Basics: A Form With Some Text Input
+**01. The Basics: A Form With Some Text Input**

 Let's start by setting up a very basic web form.
 It has one text input field, one submit button, and one output panel.

 [view source code](https://github.com/shaunanoordin/zooniverse-startwords/blob/master/section-01.html)
-&&& FIX ME &&&
+&&& INSERT FROM SOURCE CODE &&&

 Everything we build from this point onwards is meant to solve one very simple problem: **how do we allow users to type, into that text input field, in a language that's not native to their keyboard?** For example, how do we help a user type in the text "ごはんを食べる" when they only have a US-International QWERTY keyboard, and we don’t want to ask them to futz about in their computer settings to install a Japanese language pack?